What is ACCESS STEM?

 Who are the educator participants?

-- All 4th – 12th grade teachers, including science, math, CTE, humanities, AVID, ELL, and Special Education teachers
+- All 4th - 12th grade educators, including science, math, CTE, humanities, AVID, ELL, and Special Education classroom teachers

 - School counselors, library media specialists, instructional coaches, TOSAs, and curriculum specialists